JinShil/BlazorWebView/README.md

 - Ubuntu 24.04 LTS desktop amd64

 The root .vscode directory has the necessary configuration files to build, deploy, and debug a Raspberry Pi from a Debian Bullseyse 64-bit workstation PC.

+## Nuget Package

+For a Nuget package derived from this project, See [WebKit.BlazorWebView.GirCore](https://www.nuget.org/packages/WebKit.BlazorWebView.GirCore/).